 Human Dimensions of Biodiversity

-Research conducted by Axis 4 researchers are aligned with two of the five goals of the Convention on Biological Diversity’s strategic plan which emphasises the need to (D) enhance the benefits to all from biodiversity and ecosystem services; (E) enhance implementation through participatory planning, knowledge management and capacity building.
-These research are also aligned with the Future Earth program key focal challenges 5 to 8: v) promoting sustainable rural future to feed rising and more affluent population, vi) improve human health by elucidating, and finding responses to, the complex interactions amongst environmental change, pollution, pathogens, etc vii) encourage sustainable production patterns that are equitable by understanding the social and environmental impacts of consumption of all resources, etc., viii) increase social resilience to future threats by building adaptative governance systems, etc.
+Research conducted by Axis 4 researchers are aligned with two of the five goals of the Convention on Biological Diversity’s strategic plan which emphasises the need to (D) enhance the benefits to all from biodiversity and ecosystem services and (E) enhance implementation through participatory planning, knowledge management and capacity building.
+Research conducted is also connected to the Joint CBD-UNESCO Program of Action on Biocultural Diversity.
+Furthermore, research projects under Axis 4 correspond to the Future Earth program key focal challenges 5 to 8: v) promote a sustainable rural future to feed a growing and more affluent population, vi) improve human health by elucidating, and finding responses to, the complex interactions amongst environmental change, pollution, pathogens, etc, vii) encourage sustainable, equitable production patterns through an understanding of the social and environmental impacts of consumption of resources, etc., viii) increase social resilience to future threats by building adaptative governance systems, etc.

-Axis 4 researchers are collaborating with several institutions including the Montreal-based Secretariat for the Convention on Biological Diversity (CBD), the OURANOS consortium, the Loyola Centre for Sustainability Research (LCSR) at Concordia University, the Institut de recherche en biologie végétale (IRBV), le Centre de la biodiversité de l’Université de Montréal, multiple provincial ministries (MAPAQ, MDDELCC) and other national or international organizations as well as programs like Future Earth.
+Axis 4 researchers are collaborating with several institutions including the Montreal-based United Nations Secretariat for the Convention on Biological Diversity (CBD), the Canadian National Commission for UNESCO, the Centre for Indigenous Conservation and Development Alternatives (CICADA), First Nation, Inuit and Métis organisations, the OURANOS consortium, the Centre de la biodiversité de l’Université de Montréal, the Institut de recherche en biologie végétale (IRBV) and the Montreal Botanical Garden (i.e., First Nations Garden), the Loyola Centre for Sustainability Research (LCSR) at Concordia University, multiple provincial ministries (MAPAQ, MDDELCC), leading national and international NGOs (i.e., SNAP, ICCA Consortium), and other national and international organisations as well as programs like Future Earth.

 - To further our understanding of social-ecological systems